GregSom-MSc/GregSom-MSc.github.io/index.md

 I enjoy exploring new business ideas, running, savouring a wee cup o’ coffee, and diving into history.
 I actively engage in private consulting (<a href="https://GregSom-MSc.github.io/contact">feel free to reach out</a>) and pursuing entrepreneurial new adventures.

-I especially enjoy nature. **Aquascaping** is my favourite hobby and I volunteer regularly for the <a href="https://www.rzss.org.uk">Royal Zoological Society of Scotland (RZSS)</a> at the Edinburgh Zoo.
+I especially enjoy nature. <b>Aquascaping</b> is my favourite hobby and I volunteer regularly for the <a href="https://www.rzss.org.uk">Royal Zoological Society of Scotland (RZSS)</a> at the Edinburgh Zoo.

 <h2> Explore More </h2>